-Unlocking the Future of Cybersecurity: Quantum Randomness is Here! - YaNoticias
+Unlocking the Future of Cybersecurity: Quantum Randomness is Here! - YANoticias

 Planned Rollout and Integration

 Palo Alto Networks plans to unveil the QRNG Open API on their GitHub later this year.
 This will be a significant step for cybersecurity professionals looking to integrate advanced quantum features into their Next Generation Firewalls (NGFWs).
-By embedding quantum randomness directly into the cryptographic functions of firewall solutions, organizations can bolster their defenses against potential quantum attacks.
+By embedding quantum randomness directly into the cryptographic functions of firewall solutions, organisations can bolster their defences against potential quantum attacks.

 Pros and Cons